 Uppsala, Sweden

 Varnish Software offers software products and services that optimize web content delivery.
-Building upon the open source caching technology Varnish Cache, these products and services provide the most demanding customers with unparalleled reliability, speed and functionality in accessing any web content or streamed data.
+Building upon the open source caching technology Varnish Cache, these products and services provide the most demanding customers around the world with unparalleled reliability, speed and functionality in accessing any web content or streamed data.
 Slow sites?
 Never again.

 SEK 249 million